bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 - Additional work to `improve variant filtering`_, providing methods to remove low complexity regions (LCRs) that can bias indel results.
-We also tuned `GATK's Variant Quality Score Recalibrator`_ (VQSR) and compared it with hard filtering.
+We also tuned `GATK's Variant Quality Score Recalibrator`_ (VQSR) and compared it with cutoff-based soft filtering.
 VQSR requires a large number of variants and we use it in bcbio with GATK HaplotypeCaller when your :ref:`algorithm-config` contains high depth samples (``coverage_depth`` is not low) and you are calling on the whole genome (``coverage_interval`` is genome) or have more